bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/013-gitignore-file.md

 As the number of frameworks and application grows day by day, it might be hard to keep your `.gitignore` files up to date or it could be intimidating if you had to search for the correct `.gitignore` file for every specific framework that you use.

-I recently discovered an opensource project called [gitignore.io](http://gitignore.io).
-It is a site and a CLI tool that has a huge list of predefined `gitignore` files for different frameworks.
+I recently discovered an open-source project called [gitignore.io](http://gitignore.io).
+It is a site and a CLI tool with a huge list of predefined `gitignore` files for different frameworks.

 All that you need to do is visit the site and search for the specific framework that you are using.